 Students will have ample opportunities to gain solid experiences and training in a variety of aspects of archaeological fieldwork including, but not limited to, the following:

 Please be aware that any course can be cancelled if enrollees are too few in number.
-So for the sake of the course, interested students should apply as early as possible in the spring (e.g., March).
+So, for the sake of the course, interested students should apply as early as possible in the spring (e.g., March and early April).
 Applications are available on this page or can be obtained from the Project Director.

 Please send applications and direct any Field School–related questions to:

-* In developing this program over the next few months, some aspects of the 2015 Field School detailed here and in course documents are subject to change.
+* In developing this program over the next few months, some aspects of the 2016 Field School detailed here and in course documents are subject to change.
 Those interested in participating are urged to periodically check this page for alerts to any such changes.
 Those who have submitted applications will be notified of changes directly by email or telephone.